Rudyard Kipling: Reputation in India

-In November 2007, it was announced that Kipling's birth home in the campus of the J. J. School of Art in Bombay would be turned into a museum celebrating the author and his works.
+In November 2007 it was announced that Kipling's birth home within the campus of the Sir J. J. School of Art in Mumbai would be turned into a museum celebrating the author and his works.
+A plaque at the entrance of the Kipling Bungalow, located on campus, is engraved with the words: "Rudyard Kipling, son of Lockwood Kipling, first dean of Sir JJ School of Art, was born here on December 30, 1865."
+A bust of Rudyard Kipling also exists there.

 Art

-Though best known as an author, Kipling was also an accomplished artist.
-Influenced by Aubrey Beardsley, Kipling produced many illustrations for his stories, e.g. Just So Stories, 1919.
+Although he was best known as an author, Kipling was also an accomplished artist.
+Influenced by Aubrey Beardsley, Kipling produced many illustrations for his stories, for example a 1926 edition of his Just So Stories.